Do you feel like you are a shy and introverted nature is hindering your confidence?

 Confidence is built through our dealings with the world.
 Since our situations, social networks and relationships are ever-changing, so is our spirit – it is fluid.
-It usually comes from our attitudes about ourselves and reactions to others.
+It usually comes from our attitudes about ourselves and our reactions to others.
 Therefore, we need to work on our inner self, thoughts, and mindsets continually.
 The way we relate to ourselves is what determines our anxiety and confidence.

 The way we relate to ourselves is subject to external factors such as past and current family, peer, and romantic relationships or work environment, etc. Therefore, (leading to the second realization), the way we design our immediate surroundings is crucial.

 Toxic environments can lead to poisonous mindsets.
-If you’ve grown up in abusive households or are bullied at work and school, or have overly critical peers and family, or are in a negative relationship, your view of yourself may gradually start diminishing.
+If you’ve grown up in abusive households or are bullied at work and school, or have overly critical peers and family, or are in a negative relationship, your view of yourself may gradually start to diminish.
 It is only natural.

 The people you surround yourself with is who you become.
 If you are always around people who are negative, insecure or critical, you will eventually be affected.

 Therefore, design your surroundings with situations and people that bring out the best in you.
 Surround yourself with encouraging and appreciative people who genuinely like you for who you are, and you will instantly see your confidence boost up.

 Realization 3: Confidence Is Alignment